Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

-During the training phase, iSTFT is trained to predict outputs at the subsequent 499 time instances.
+During the training phase, SE-TFT is trained with MAE loss to predict output values at the subsequent 499 time instances.
 The training process involves 5000 epochs with no early stopping.
 Other hyperparameters are listed in \Cref{tab:hyper_Ferr}.
-In the testing phase, given only the outputs at the initial time $t_1$ for the testing parameter samples, iSTFT can predict the outputs at the next 499 time instances $\{t_2,\ldots, t_{n_t}\}$ corresponding to testing parameter samples in one step, which takes 4.5\si{s}.
+During the testing phase, given only the initial condition for any testing parameter sample, SE-TFT can predict the multiple outputs at the next 499 time instances $\{t_2,\ldots, t_{n_t}\}$ in one step.